teijuan/dg/src/site/notes/DG/Commissions 2022.md

 | Multiply | 1 | 1,7 | 2 |

 ## Terms of Service
-- Payment in advance;
+- Payment in advance
-- I don't take low-res / unreadable material as reference;
+- Increase of 50% for deadline requests.
-- Increase of 50% for deadline requests;
+- Increase of 20% for each variant.
-- Increase of 20% for each variant;
+- Discount of 30% for each extra character.
-- Discount of 30% for each extra character;
+- Hardly I take low-res / unreadable material as reference, so please give clear instructions and / or pictures for your request.
-- Payments only can be fully refunded by artist's personal reasons (Setbacks, emergencies, etc.);
+- Payments only can be fully refunded by artist's personal reasons (Setbacks, emergencies, etc.)
-- Withdrawn requests can be partially refunded depending on the work progress.
+- Withdrawn requests can be partially refunded depending on the work progress
-- Background costs may vary ($5 average)"
+- Background costs may vary (\$5~\$10)

 ## What I do?
 - Anthros 🐺